China's aerospace giant AVIC taps capital markets for growth

 "We are too big and unwieldy with too many kinds of businesses.
 A whole listing would be hard to be accepted by the stock market," Lin said.

-Beijing is pressing ahead with an ambitious program to privatize a big chunk of a defense industry employing more than a million workers at more than 1,000 state-owned enterprises.
+Beijing is pressing ahead with an ambitious program to privatise a big chunk of a defence industry employing more than a million workers at more than 1,000 state-owned enterprises.

 The long-term goal is to transform some of the country's leading contractors such as China State Shipbuilding Corporation (CSSC), AVIC and China Aerospace Science and Industry Corporation into homegrown versions of Northrop Grumman Corp (NOC.N) and BAE Systems Plc (BAES.L).